dotnize/chessu/README.md

 # chessu

-> ❗ This project is still in the early stages of development and should be considered highly unstable.
-Expect bugs, weird behavior, and bad code. (see [#1](https://github.com/nizewn/chessu/issues/1))
+> ❗ This project is still in the early stages of development and should be considered unstable.
+Expect bugs and weird behavior. (see [#1](https://github.com/nizewn/chessu/issues/1))

 Online 2-player chess.
 Live demo at [ches.su](https://ches.su)